lindsay-terry/README-generator/generatedREADME.md

 ## Installation
-Installation instructions for application: nmp i
+Installation instructions for application: npm i

 ## Usage
-install node and dependencies, enter node index.js and answer prompts.
-Answers will be compiled into a professional README
+node index.js to run application

 ## License
-This project is operating under the MIT license.
-For more detailed information, please click [here](https://opensource.org/license/mit).
+This project is operating under the BSD 3-Clause license.
+For more detailed information, please click [here](https://opensource.org/licenses/BSD-3-Clause).

 ## Contributing
-Contact me
+see questions section for contact information

 ## Credits
-Credits here
+credits go here

 ## Tests
-To run tests for the application: this app has no tests
+To run tests for the application: no tests for this application

 ## Questions
 Contact me for any questions regarding this project:

 GitHub: [lindsay-terry](https://github.com/lindsay-terry)

-Email: lindsaytee66@gmail.com
+Email: lindsay@lindsay.com